kenrestivo/migrator/README.md

 A utility to migrate [Hubzilla](https://github.com/redmatrix/hubzilla) hubs from one server to another, and to migrate Redmatrix hubs to Hubzilla.

-The tool runs on your desktop and uses the Hubzilla built-in channel import/export capabilities and a plugin to pull down acounts, channels, and items.
+The tool runs on your desktop and uses the Hubzilla built-in channel import/export capabilities and a plugin to pull down all of the accounts, channels, and items on a hub.
 It saves these to your local drive as JSON files, then uploads them to your new server.

+This can be used for migrating hubs, and also for replicating them in a distributed manner without the users having to do any work.

 ## Status